dkkim93/CASL/README.md

 # CASL

-Hybrid CPU-GPU implementation of CASL based on https://github.com/NVlabs/GA3C/
+Hybrid CPU-GPU implementation of CASL

 Codebase WIP and major updates tentative -- this message will disappear once all necessary files uploaded

+Codebase design based on https://github.com/NVlabs/GA3C/

 #### Dependencies:
 TensorFlow is required.